On this page

 Includes roughly 380 alternative, radical, and left publications, which report and analyze the practices and theories of cultural, economic, political, and social change.

 Writing and citing

 Use the SFU Department of Political Science Guidelines for Writing Essays and Research Papers and the SFU Student Learning Commons Writing for University to guide you as you write your research paper.

 You may also want to peruse the following books:

-- The Political Science Student Writer's Manual.
-Available in print: JA 86 S39 1998
+- The Political Science Student Writer's Manual [print]

-- Social Sciences Research: Research, Writing and Presentation Strategies for Students.
-Available in print: H 62 S736 2008
+- Social Sciences Research: Research, Writing and Presentation Strategies for Students [print]

 You need to correctly cite all of the books, journal articles and websites that you used in your research.
 Start with the SFU Library's Writing & Style Guide.
 A couple of other guides that you may want to look at are the Citing Sources (Duke University Libraries) and Diana Hacker's Research and Documentation page.

 Citing your sources and creating the reference list is time consuming.
 Take notes throughout your research and make sure to mark the page number(s) of passages you plan to paraphrase or directly quote in your research paper.